 On ambiguity

-We perceive something as ambiguous when it can be interpreted in two or more ways.
+We perceive something as ambiguous when it allows for two or more plausible interpretations.

 Draft